"Above all, get in the habit of thinking about God." - St. Madeleine Sophie Barat

 Faith is rooted in mystery and, at the same time, an active choice that is best lived when one is knowledgeable about one’s faith.
 Our hope is to engage the whole child—the heart and the mind—as he or she discerns their mission for life.

-Sheridan Road is Roman Catholic and a place of welcome.
+Sheridan Road is Roman Catholic and a place of welcome for families of all faiths.
 Students attend weekly chapel services and there are monthly all-community masses.
 Religion class is taught at each grade level and the subject matter grows with the students.

 A Montessori approach is used in the Primary School through the Catechesis of the Good Shepherd.
 The experience of First Communion engages all 2nd graders—whether they are Roman Catholic and receiving the sacrament or journeying with their friends.
 Students in grades 3-6 experience a more traditional religious education.
 In their last years at Sacred Heart, students engage in dialogue, exploring World Religions in 7th grade and then focusing on Morality in 8th grade.
 Roman Catholic students are invited to celebrate the Sacrament of Confirmation in the spring of their 7th grade year.